yanchaogit/WebLogic-jms-c-c-interface/README.md

 2. static void MessageListener(JmsMessage* message, void* argument, JMS64I flags)
 This callback is called new message arrival.

+It was tested on the Windows with Visual Studio.
+And it should work on Linux as well, there is no platform dependent functions except charactor convertion.

 The Class wrap is under development.